 As an education professional, we understand that you are committed to communicating effectively with your students and their families to support student success.
-Not only that, you’re aware of the legal obligations of presenting information in a language that all parents understand, including those of Limited English Proficient (LEP) students.
+Not only that, you’re aware of the legal obligations of presenting information in a language that all parents understand, including the parents of English learner (EL) students.
 After all, your goal is to build trust, share information, and show that you care about all students in your district — regardless of which language they speak.

 In certain situations, hiring an in-house translator can help a school overcome low-risk communication challenges, such as notifying parents about class field trips or certain student programs.
 But, if you need to implement a working multilanguage communication strategy throughout your school or district, adhering to state and federal law is of paramount importance.

 One point of confusion is related to translators and interpreters.
 Interpreters — who are often employed for specific, situational, in-person conversations or emergencies — are tasked with interpreting spoken communications from one language to another, usually in real time.
-Translators, on the other hand, work to transcribe written documents into a new language and can help maintain proper compliance with written notices and educational communications.
+On the other hand, translators work to transcribe written documents into a new language and can help maintain proper compliance with written notices and educational communications.

-When it comes to high-risk parent notices and important government-mandated education communications, an uncertified in-house interpreter without educational or technical expertise simply isn’t enough — and the risks involved aren’t worth it.
+When it comes to high-stakes parent notices and important government-mandated education communications, an untrained in-house interpreter without educational or technical expertise simply isn’t enough — and the risks involved aren’t worth it.

 Below, we’ll outline a few hidden translation risks of using in-house, generic, or volunteer translators.
-Consider these points when navigating your own path toward compliance, and avoid these potential pitfalls.
+Consider these points when navigating your path toward compliance, and avoid these pitfalls.

 Lack of expertise

-Translators who do not specialize in education can miss the subtleties and nuances of communicating to parents.
-In-house translators need to be available for interpersonal interactions and highly specific scenarios, such as standardized communication.
-However, translators should not work on legal, policy, or compliance communications due to the intensive time involved and potential risks to the district in case of inaccuracy.
-In short, you need experts to communicate the legal and policy-related issues in a multilanguage environment.
+Translators who do not specialize in education can miss the subtleties and nuances of communicating with parents.
+In-house translators must be available to provide written translations for documents that are not vital written communications, such as school newsletters, announcements of bake sales, etc. However, untrained, in-house translators should not work on legal, policy, or compliance communications due to the intensive time involved and potential risks to the district in case of inaccuracy.
+In short, you need experts to communicate legal and policy-related issues in a multilanguage environment.

 When using in-house translators, your messaging and quality can vary from school to school.
-Furthermore, it can be difficult to find quality translators in all the languages you need in your district.
+Furthermore, finding quality translators in all the languages you need in your district can be difficult.
 When this is the case, schools resort to technologies such as Google Translate, which can deliver inconsistent and confusing results.

 Some districts consider asking parent volunteers or bilingual teachers to translate on an ad hoc basis.
-However, the use of informal, untrained, or volunteer translators or interpreters in a school district setting is actually illegal.
+However, using informal, untrained, or volunteer translators or interpreters in a school district setting is illegal.
 Civil Rights compliance guidance requires that translators and interpreters be trained in translation and interpretation (ideally, ATA-certified), and also be familiar with context-specific vocabulary.

 Greater chance for error

-Auto-translators like Google Translate have been known to make egregious errors when translating, as it’s impossible to take context into account.
+Machine translation apps like Google Translate have been known to make egregious errors when translating, as it’s impossible to take context into account.
 Even with human translators, there exists the risk that different individuals will translate the same message in multiple ways.
-Generally, untrained translators and interpreters are more likely to overlook the context of education compliance, therefore increasing the margin of error.
+Generally, untrained translators and interpreters are more likely to overlook the context of education compliance, increasing the error margin.

-- For example, a “make-up day” is a common reference in an education setting, referring to a day when a student compensates for an absence, snow day, or other missed school day.
-However, an untrained translator or auto-translator may translate this literally as a day of applying cosmetics — far from the actual meaning.
+- For example, a “make-up day” is a common reference in education, referring to a day when a student compensates for an absence, snow day, or other missed school day.
+However, an untrained translator or machine translation app may translate this literally as a day of applying cosmetics — far from the actual meaning.

 - Another example is the phrase “providing accommodations.”
-To a translator without ATA certification or technical experience in education, this might be translated as “providing housing or hotels,” rather than adaptations for special needs, disabled, or LEP students.
+To a translator without ATA certification or technical experience in education, this might be translated as “providing housing or hotels” rather than adaptations for special needs, disabled, or EL students.
 An experienced education communicator would already understand how to communicate regarding learning accommodations.

 When working with translators, previous experience in education communication is highly preferred.
 At the very least, a working knowledge of the latest and best tools in federal compliance will help keep districts and schools operating efficiently and focused on student achievement.